Your team still prints purchase orders. Routes them for signatures. Enters them manually into three systems.

 Most manufacturers track vendor certifications in a spreadsheet.
 Someone is supposed to check expiration dates monthly, manually.

-Now, an automated vendor compliance system can store every certification with its expiration date and can send automated renewal reminders to both the vendor and your procurement team 90, 60, and 30 days before expiry.
+Now, an automated vendor compliance system stores every certification with its expiration date.
+It sends automated renewal reminders to both the vendor and your procurement team 90, 60, and 30 days before expiry.
 It can even block PO generation for vendors with lapsed certifications.
-Workflow automation builds of this nature, in a platform like Airtable, create an unbroken compliance chain that requires no human memory to maintain.

 Layer in AI, and the system goes further.
 Instead of just tracking when a certification expires, an AI agent can monitor when certification requirements themselves change, new regulatory standards, updated audit criteria, shifts in industry compliance frameworks, and flag vendors who may need to recertify before their current documentation technically expires.
 That’s the difference between a reminder system and an intelligence system.